Ameer-Jamal/localPilot/README.md

 ## Privacy

 All inference is local.
-Your code never leaves your machine—LocalPilot only talks to your local Ollama server.
+Your code never leaves your machine.
+LocalPilot only talks to your local Ollama server.

 ---